Can cats have honey? The myths, debunked.

 Here’s how to unlock the power of nature for your feline friends with manuka honey.

-Using Honey For Your Cat
+Using Manuka Honey For Your Feline

 We love bringing nature’s own ecosystems into homes with our jars of manuka honey.